nikoladomagoj/cypress-automation-test/README.md

 ## 📌 Notes

 * No cookie banner handling is required — test works without interacting with it.
-* Test automatically generates a unique email and mobile number.
+* Test automatically generates a unique email, firstname, lastname and mobile number.
 * The project is structured for scalability and easy extension.

 ---